LinklayerAILab/docusaurus/website/docs/guide/bitgetpc.md

 ## Configuration Steps

+### Tip：

+Create your API key with Read-Only permissions only.

+👉 A Read-Only API cannot trade, withdraw, or operate your account — it can only view data.
+Your funds stay safe and untouched.

 1. Log in to your Bitget account, click the user icon in the top right corner, and click "API Keys".

 ![](https://cdn.linklayer.ai/webpage/doc/api/bitgetpc/bgpc1_compressed.png)